Bruce is Of Counsel to Sentinel Trust and provides ad hoc investment consulting advice.

 Bruce was the firm’s first dedicated investment professional and, after building the firm’s institutional-quality investment platform, led Sentinel Trust’s investment strategy.
 Prior to joining Sentinel Trust, Bruce worked with several families involved in real estate development to diversify their holdings.
 Bruce has a special interest in real estate; he wrote his doctoral dissertation on Real Estate Investment Trusts.

-Bruce has over thirty years of experience investing on behalf of wealthy families.
-He speaks to family office and academic audiences, including Rice University and the Stanford Graduate School of Business.
+With over thirty years of experience investing on behalf of wealthy families, Bruce speaks to family office and academic audiences including Rice University and the Stanford Graduate School of Business.

 - Director of Non-Real Estate Investments, Hines (Gerald D.) Interests, Houston, TX (1987–1998) – First dedicated family office employee.
 Was responsible for investing assets outside of this family’s high-profile core real estate business.
 Invested tactically (and directly) in numerous asset classes, both traditional and alternative, including a full range of credit, international, derivative, and commodity based strategies.

 - Director of Investments, Taubman Investment Co., Bloomfield Hills, MI (1985–1987)

 - The Fay School, Former Trustee, Treasurer and Chairman of Finance and Search Committees